aplancher/ESG-Risk/README.md

 company sector with moderate accuracy, suggesting that sustainability risks are not uniform across sectors.

+## Dataset

+This project uses the **S&P 500 ESG Risk Ratings** dataset, created by **Pritish Dugar**, and sourced from Kaggle.

+Due to licensing restrictions, the dataset is not included in this repository.
+To reproduce the results, please download the dataset from Kaggle and place it in the same directory as the notebook.

 ## How to Run

 1. Clone this repository: